 I fully appreciate the concerns of many self-employed people across the Vale as they try to navigate through the challenge presented by the Coronavirus pandemic.

-Last week, the Chancellor announced unprecedented support for workers through the Coronavirus Job Retention Scheme and independent traders have been keen for a similar response to support them through this crisis.
+The Chancellor has announced unprecedented support for workers through the Coronavirus Job Retention Scheme and independent traders have been keen for a similar response to support them through this crisis.

-I contacted the Chancellor and colleagues at the Treasury to call for this type of support and I am pleased that today (Thursday 26 March) he has responded with the most generous support for the self-employed in the world.
+I contacted the Chancellor and colleagues at the Treasury to call for this type of support and I am pleased that (on Thursday 26 March) he has responded with the most generous support for the self-employed in the world.

 Self-Employed Income Support Scheme